centerprime/Ethereum-Android-SDK/README.md

     }
 }
 ```
-### Adding Ethereum SDK as a Maven Dependency
+### Adding Ethereum SDK as a Maven or Gradle Dependency
-Maven:
+For “Maven” add this dependency to your module

 ```xml
 <dependency>